CORONAVIRUS (COVID-19) AND UBC’S RESPONSE: Information and FAQs available here. Events have been cancelled to May 30th.

-1) Determine the location of your booking request.
+1) Determine the proposed location of your event.

 2) Determine how your event will impact the campus.

 Requests for outdoor spaces are divided into low impact and high impact categories, based on the level of impact the event will have on campus.
 See "How far in advance should I book my event" in the FAQ.

 An easy-to-use tool has been created to help UBC event bookers analyze the risks associated with holding events on campus.
 A risk assessment is required for all campus events using this tool going forward.
 To carry out a risk assessment click here to download the Event Risk Assessment form and follow the instructions.

 What happens after I submit my outdoor application?